rolandleth/Unused.rb/README.md

 # Simple script to search your Xcode project for unused images
 I know there are tools for this out there, but some aren't reliable and some are $30, albeit with more options.
-But if you want something simple, just for deleting unused assets, this should do the trick.
+But if you want something simple, just for searching, deleting and seeing at a glance what @2x/@1x assets are missing, this should do the trick.

 It takes an argument, so you should run it like `ruby unused.rb /path_to_your_project_folder`.
-If you don't provide one as argument, you will be prompted for one after launching.
+If you don't provide an argument, you will be prompted for one after launching.

 It searches `m`, `mm`, `cpp`, `c`, `h` and `html` files by default.
 Easily changeable.